Last Updated: August 2020

 You also have the right to complain to a Data Protection Authority if you believe that your personal information has been collected or used in breach of relevant privacy legislation or Latham’s Binding Corporate Rules.
 If you are located in the European Union, this will be the Data Protection Authority in the country in which you are located.
 Alternatively you may contact the Hesse Commissioner for Data Protection and Freedom of Information (Hessischer Beauftragter fuer den Datenschutz und die Infromationsfreiheit), PO Box 3163, 65021 Wiesbaden, Germany.
 Further information and contact details can be found at https://datenschutz.hessen.de/.
 Further information about making a complaint, either to Latham or to a Data Protection Authority, can be found in the Latham Data Privacy Complaints Procedure.

-The data controller for this website is: Latham & Watkins LLP, 555 West Fifth Street, 8th Floor, Los Angeles, California 90013
+The data controller for your personal information will be the Latham entity or entities with which you are dealing and/or Latham & Watkins LLP, 555 West Fifth Street, 8th Floor, Los Angeles, California 90013 United States.
+Contact details for our offices around the world can be found on our website www.lw.com.